 Lucia, who was Francesca Saverio Cabrini?

-Saint Francesca Saverio Cabrini, born in 1850 in Sant’Angelo Lodigiano, Italy and dead in 1917 in Chicago, Illinois, was a great humanitarian and humanist who ministered to children, the poor, the sick, and immigrants adapting to life in a new land.
+Saint Francesca Saverio Cabrini, born in 1850 in Sant’Angelo Lodigiano, Italy and died in 1917 in Chicago, Illinois, was a great humanitarian and humanist who ministered to children, the poor, the sick, and immigrants adapting to life in a new land.
 She founded the Missionary Sisters of the Sacred Heart of Jesus and is the first naturalized United States citizen to be canonized a saint (1946).
 While prayer was fundamental to Mother Cabrini, she did not remain behind cloistered walls.
 She went out into the big world, and despite frail health and a fear of water, she crossed the ocean many times to found orphanages, schools and hospitals (80 institutions).
 Her reach is global and remains relevant for our times.

 How did she become the Patron Saint of Immigrants and Hospital Administrators?